AliGates915/AliGates915/README.md

 - 21 years old
 - Information Technology (IT)
-- Unversity of Punjab, Okara
+- Unversity of Punjab, Lahore
+- Lives in Okara Punjab, Pakistan.
 - 2021-2023
 - I’m currently preparing for Projects at Industrial Level.
 - Currently working on my **DSA IN JAVA**